 3. Check in regularly

 It’s not enough to simply ask how they’re coping.
-Go one step further, digging into what they’re struggling with, before taking the appropriate action.
+Go one step further, digging into what they’re struggling with before taking the appropriate action.
 As mentioned above, if your team feels overburdened, consider implementing automation-based tools to take low-value tasks off their plate.

-It’s also important to help lawyers complete their work in a way that doesn’t harm their mental health—and hours play a big part in that.
+It’s also essential to help lawyers complete their work in a way that doesn’t harm their mental health—and hours play a big part in that.
 Our 2022 Legal Trends Report found that barely half of lawyers working non-traditional work schedules reported having good or very good mental health, compared to 74% of those who adhere to a regular work schedule.

 4. Be willing to change